 January 4, 2013 - In preparation of intensive community consultation in 2013, and to collate the most Frequently Asked Questions, our website is launched.
 The MWCC Facebook page continues to steadily grow.

 1st Formal Presentation to Hobart City Council Aldermen

 November 18, 2012 - Adrian Bold introduces all 12 Aldermen of the HCC to our interested investors, outlines business plan and intent.
 MWCC formally asks for 12 months of exclusivity to investigate detailed feasibility, at no cost to council.
 Response is "No" due to the following reasons: 1) Springs is priority, 2) Park Trust plan is still in draft mode, 3) Council would want to test the market.

 WPMT Draft Plan lifts ban

-August 21, 2012 - After intense lobbying by Adrian Bold and tourism groups, the Wellington Park Management Trust release their draft plan - lifting the decade+ ban on a cable car development since the Wellington Park Act rescinded the legislative provisions for Skyway and prohibited such infrastructure in their management plan.
-9 weeks of public comment gathers just 226 responses on the cable car topic.
+August 21, 2012 - After intense lobbying by Adrian Bold and tourism groups, the Wellington Park Management Trust release their draft plan - lifting the decade+ ban on a cable car development since legislative provisions for Skyway were rescinded and replaced with prohibitions against such infrastructure in their management plan.
+Nine weeks of public comment gathers just 226 responses on the cable car topic.